Skip to main content

 What Is the Significance of Waist Circumference?

 By failing to account for waist circumference, BMI misses this crucial piece of the puzzle.
-Two individuals with the same BMI can have vastly different based on their body shape.
+Two individuals with the same BMI can have vastly different health risks based on their body shape.
 An individual with a ‘pear’ shape, who carries more weight on their hips and thighs, generally has a lower risk profile than an individual with an ‘apple’ shape, who carries more weight around their abdomen.

 Corporate wellness programs that ignore this distinction are failing to stratify risk accurately.
 A simple tape measure could provide more actionable information than a complex BMI calculation, yet it is often overlooked in favor of the more established, albeit less precise, metric.